+Amortization

-(\$ in thousands) Amortization Expense
+(\$ in thousands) Expense

-2020 \$ 31

-2021 2,501

-2022 3,149

-2023 3,147
+2023 3,011

-2024 3,143
+2024 3,074

-2025 3,139
+2025 3,070

-2026 3,136
+2026 3,067

-2027+ 28.802
+2027 3,064

+2028+ 25,297

 Indefinite lived intangible assets, such as trademarks are reviewed for impairment testing annually, more frequently if necessary.
-We perform such testing of indefinite-lived intangible assets in the fourth quarter of each year or as events occur or circumstances change that would more likely thannot reduce the fair value of the asset below its carrying amount.
+We perform such testing of indefinite-lived intangible assets in the fourth quarter of each year or as events occur or circumstances change that would more likely than not reduce the fair value of the asset below its carrying amount.
 Fair value of other indefinite-lived intangible assets is determined using the relief from royalty method.
 Definite lived intangible assets, such as patents and customer relationships are only reviewed for impairment if a triggering event has occurred to indicate that its fair value of the asset is below its carrying value.

 In assessing whether indefinite-lived intangible assets are impaired, we must make certain estimates and assumptions regarding future cash flows, long-term growth rates of our business, operating margins, weighted average cost of capital and other factors such as: discount rates, royalty rates, cost of capital, and market multiples to determine the fair value of our assets.
 These estimates and assumptions require management's judgment, and changes to these estimates and assumptions could materially affect the determination of fair value and/or impairment for each of our indefinite-lived intangible assets.
-Future events could cause us to conclude that indications of intangible asset impairment may result from, among other things, deterioration in the performance of our business, adverse market conditions, adverse changes in applicable laws and regulations, competition, or the sale or disposition of a reporting segment.
+Future events could cause us to conclude that indications of intangible asset impairment exist.
+Impairment may result from, among other things, deterioration in the performance of our business, adverse market conditions, adverse changes in applicable laws and regulations, competition, or the sale or disposition of a reporting segment.
 Any resulting impairment loss could have a material adverse impact on our financial condition and results of operations.

-2021 and 2020 Impairment Testing
+2022 and 2021 Impairment Testing

 We evaluate our finite and indefinite lived intangible assets under the terms and provisions of the accounting standards for "Intangibles - Goodwill and Other" and "Property, Plant and Equipment."
 These pronouncements require that we compare the fair value of an intangible asset with its carrying amount.
-The results of our 2021 and 2020 finite and indefinite-lived intangible impairment testing indicated that all reporting unit intangible asset fair values exceed their respective carrying values.
+The results of our 2022 and 2021 finite and indefinite-lived intangible impairment testing indicated that all reporting unit intangible asset fair values exceed their respective carrying values.

-7. OTHER ASSETS
+8. OTHER ASSETS